apex/up/docs/06-commands.md

 ## Env

 Manage encrypted environment variables.
 Environment variables are scoped to all stages by default, with stage-level overrides.
+The `up env` command is available in the Pro plan.

 ```